Juma Mosque (Baku): Operating as a Madrasa

 The rooms of the Jame Mosque were built in the 15th century for educational purposes in the yard of the Mosque.
-In the nineteenth century, the cells of the Mosque were destroyed due to expansion of A. Zeynalli Street and road construction and just one of them remained in order to be used as a mosque madrassa.
+In the nineteenth century, the cells of the Mosque were destroyed due to expansion of A. Zeynalli Street and road construction and just one of them remained to be used as a mosque madrassa.

-Construction of the Juma Mosque
+Second mosque

-The Juma Mosque was constructed in the remains of the Jame Mosque by Baku millionaire and philanthropist Haji Sheikhali Agha Dadashov in 1899.
+The second and current mosque, called the Juma Mosque, was constructed in the remains of the Jame Mosque by Baku millionaire and philanthropist Haji Sheikhali Agha Dadashov in 1899.

 The mosque operated as a carpet museum in the Soviet period.
 The Juma Mosque, which restored its activities as a mosque in the 1990s, was extensively repaired at the expense of the state budget.

 The square-shaped worship hall with 4 columns in the central part of the Mosque and small dome are the main components of the Mosque.
 Oriental and European classic motifs have been used in the building's architecture.
 The portal is characterized by the typical features of Azerbaijani architecture: stone carvings, national patterns, artistic epigraphs, etc.

 In 2008, by the construction specialists, architects and artists, the mosque was completely restored, heating and lighting systems were installed.
 On the walls of the mosque, hand-made ornaments, surah from Quran have been engraved and the names of the five members of the Ahl al-Bayt, who are sacred in Islam, were written.